Variational principle for random pressure function: Introduction

+We remark that the precise definitions of $\Gamma(f)$ and $s(\mu)$ are given in Section \ref{sec 3}, and the application of Theorem \ref{thm 1.1} to answering the aforementioned three questions is provided in Section \ref{sec 4}.
+As for the proof of Theorem \ref{thm 1.1}, it differs from the known techniques in \cite{rue73, w82, bcmp22}.
+For the convenience of readers, we outline the key ideas and tools used in our proof as follows.
+The fundamental idea for proving Theorem \ref{thm 1.1} is to use the properties of random pressure functions to construct a continuous linear functional, and then link it to an invariant measure with a marginal on the base space.
+The technical challenges are twofold:

+(1) The \emph{Riesz Representation Theorem} does not work in our setting because we need to handle random continuous functions rather than ordinary continuous functions.

+(2) The \emph{relativized method} (a modification of Misiurewicz's technique \cite{mis75}), which is used to construct invariant measures for random dynamical systems (as developed in \cite{bog92, kif01}), only applies to measure-theoretic entropy and not to integrals of probability measures.
+Additionally, unlike $\mathbb{Z}$-actions of dynamical systems, constructing invariant measures with a specific marginal on the base system is critical for random dynamical systems.

+These difficulties are overcome by developing a set of novel ideas and introducing some new tools.
+For (1), we introduce the \emph{Stone vector lattice} to replace the Riesz Representation Theorem.
+We show that the linear functional that is generated by the \emph{Separation Theorem for Convex Sets} is a \emph{pre-integral} on a space of bounded functions, which ensures the construction of probability measures.
+For (2), since the base space $\Omega$ may not be compact, we use \emph{outer measure theory} to lift the probability measures obtained from step (1) to Radon measures.
+Then the convergence of Radon measures allows us to get a probability measure on a Borel $\sigma$-algebra.
+Finally, we apply \emph{Von Neumann's $L^1$-Ergodic Theorem} to verify that the marginal of this measure on the base space coincides with the given probability measure $\mathbb{P}$.

 The rest of this paper is organized as follows.
-In section 2, we introduce the notions of random metric mean dimension both in topological and measure-theoretical situation, and deduce some elementary properties.
-In section 3, we develop some new tools to prove Theorem 1.1.
+In section 2, we review the basic setting of random dynamical systems and some relevant concepts.
+In section 3, we introduce the concept of random pressure function and prove Theorem \ref{thm 1.1}.
+In section 4, we exhibit several applications of Theorem \ref{thm 1.1}, and answer the Questions 1-3 (corresponding to Theorems A-D).